tsahara/r7rs/content/procs.md

 that were not created in one of these ways is unspecified.

-The escape procedure that is passed to \var{proc} has unlimited extent just like any other procedure in Scheme.
+The escape procedure that is passed to _proc_ has unlimited extent just like any other procedure in Scheme.
 It can be stored in variables or data structures and can be called as many times as desired.
 However, like the ``raise`` and ``error`` procedures, it never